 Sharon Weinberg Nokes is Of Counsel to the Exempt Organizations Group at Caplin & Drysdale.
-She joined the firm's Washington, D.C. office in 2008, and provides sophisticated legal advice to a broad range of clients, including some of the nation's largest private foundations and publicly-supported charities; cultural and educational institutions; healthcare entities, such as hospitals and medical research organizations; social welfare organizations; and high-technology nonprofits.
+She joined the firm's Washington, D.C. office in 2008, and provides sophisticated legal advice to a broad range of clients, including some of the nation's largest private foundations and publicly-supported charities; educational institutions; arts and cultural organizations, such as museums, artist-endowed private foundations, and cultural centers; social welfare organizations; and high-technology nonprofits.

 A skilled advocate, Ms. Nokes' regularly represents clients in complex IRS examinations, disputes with state attorneys general, whistleblower actions, and specific ruling requests.
 Clients also rely on her representation before the Treasury Department and congressional tax-writing committees with regard to proposed or recently-enacted laws and regulations.

 In her role as General Counsel for a nonprofit, Ms. Nokes has intimate knowledge of the inner workings of a tax-exempt organization.
 These insights allow her to offer clients comprehensive and creative, yet pragmatic solutions to address the unique challenges facing nonprofits.
 Ms. Nokes' professional background in the arts has also proven to be an asset for clients serving cultural and artistic missions.

 HighlightsMs.
 Nokes is General Counsel for Buildable Hours, a Washington, D.C.-based public charity that coordinates contributions and volunteer activities nationwide between law firms and local Habitat for Humanity organizations.

 Before entering the legal profession, Ms. Nokes was a professional musician, performing with several orchestras and chamber ensembles in New York City and in the Washington, D.C. metropolitan region, and serving as the principal flutist of the United States Air Force Band in Washington, D.C.